Hamiltonian neural networks for solving equations of motion: Hamiltonian Neural Network

+where ${ \hbz}^{\lr{n}} = {\hbz}(t_n)$ and $K$ is the total number of the input time points used for the network optimization. {The term $L_\text{reg}$ can be any regularization term where $\lambda$ is the regularization parameter.
+We have found that for long time predictions it is efficient to use a regularization term that penalizes violations of the energy conservation law.
+Given the initial state and corresponding energy, $E_{0}$, of a system, a convenient regularization term is}

+{For long-time prediction, the use of the regularization loss~\eqref{eq:regLoss} stabilizes the predicted trajectory at the correct energy level and can result in faster network convergence.
+In the present work, results are presented for $\lambda=0$ unless otherwise specified.}

 The time derivatives are obtained by using automatic differentiation {that computationally costs one back-propagation through the entire network} \cite{pytorch}.
-We first generate equally-spaced time points $t_n$ in the time interval $[0, T]$.
-Then, we randomly perturb these points in each epoch as: $t_n \rightarrow t_n + \epsilon$ where $\epsilon$ is a random term obtained by a normal distribution.
+We first generate equally-spaced time points $t_n$ in the {training} time interval $[0, T]$.
+Then, we randomly perturb these points in each epoch as: $t_n \rightarrow t_n + \epsilon$ where $\epsilon$ is a random term obtained by a normal distribution \cite{spiliopoulos2018}.
 This trick improves the network predictability as it is effectively trained over a continuous time interval.
 In addition, perturbing the training points in every epoch employs the stochastic gradient descent (SGD) method, and thus it assists the optimizer to escape from local minima in the loss function.
 Perturbing the points in every epoch means that we perturb the loss function and, subsequently, the local minima are dynamically moving.
 In the context of SGD, each epoch is considered as a mini-batch while all the epochs consist the whole batch for the training set.
-Minimizing the loss function in Eq. (\ref{eq:Loss}) yields solutions that identically respect the symplectic structure of Eq. (\ref{eq:symplecticNotation}) and accordingly, every dynamical invariant of the Hamiltonian flow is respected too.
-The proposed Hamiltonian NN architecture is graphically demonstrated in Fig. \ref{fig:symNet}.
+Minimizing the loss function in Eq. (\ref{eq:Loss}) yields solutions that identically respect the symplectic structure of Eq. (\ref{eq:symplecticNotation}) and accordingly, every dynamical invariant of the Hamiltonian flow is respected too. \resub{We point out that the NN solutions are of high accuracy when the NN is evaluated in the training interval $[0,T]$ but the error rapidly increases outside of the training interval.} \resub{} The proposed Hamiltonian NN architecture is graphically demonstrated in Fig. \ref{fig:symNet}. \resub{It is worth noting that the proposed network of Fig. \ref{fig:symNet} has a different architecture than one used in standard Hamiltonian NNs \cite{HNN_nips2019}.
+Our network takes $t_n$ as input and returns $\hbz^{\lr{n}}$, whereas, the input in the standard Hamiltonian networks is $\bz^{\lr{n}}$ and the output is $\hbz^{\lr{n+1}}$.}

 {}